Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 Take note of that DLL, but looking at the rest, nothing rings a bell, just some led profiles, and other dlls, exe...

-So let get's our hand dirty, open IDA and load the `LedSettingsPlugin` dll.
+So let's get our hands dirty, open IDA and load the `LedSettingsPlugin.dll` file.

-First thing that may appear is to load some other DLL `OLEAUT32`, I grab this dll from my System32 folder from Windows and load into IDA and now we wait a bit so IDA can do his things.
+First thing that may appear is to load some other DLL `OLEAUT32`, I grab this dll from the System32 folder inside my Windows installation and load into IDA and now we wait a bit to IDA do his things.

 Pressing Shift+F12 IDA should show you a lot of strings that he found on the file you loaded.
-So let's search what we're looking for LEDS!
+So let's search what we're looking for.

 ![image](https://user-images.githubusercontent.com/46232520/147886320-a7b97196-35f0-4421-83f7-a46cf4b5838c.png)